 Film and a camera on a strong shoulder strap, preferably in a waterproof pouch to be secured to your belt.
 Otherwise a strong zip lock plastic bag.
 There is no electricity available during the ride so bring spare batteries or a solar charger.

 We recommend that you wear your riding clothes and boots on the plane to Maun and bring your hat and washbag as handluggage as luggage sometimes gets delayed.
-They can lend you half chaps – long leather boots are impractical.
+We can lend you half chaps – long leather boots are impractical.
 They do not have riding hats to lend to riders so you must bring your own.

 Saddlebags and water bottles are provided.